Wills, Trusts, and Powers of Attorney

 - A power of attorney for personal care, also called advance care planning or a living will, appoints a substitute decision-maker, to carry out your wishes regarding your end-of-life care or during periods of incapacity.

 To arrange a consultation about a will, trust, power of attorney or any other estate planning need, please contact Elliott & Hills by e-mail or call 1 905-571-1774.
-From offices in Oshawa, we represent clients throughout the Durham Region.
+From our offices in Oshawa we represent clients throughout the Durham Region of Ontario.